Skip to main content

 Security Group / ELB config

-Validate the the ports assigned for the forward proxy are listed in the listener_ports variable in terraform/environments/<env>/main.tf.
+Validate that the ports assigned for the forward proxy are listed in the listener_ports variable in terraform/environments/<env>/main.tf.
 The port should match what is in the Forward Proxy config above.

 Rails Config

-Add in the require host redirects in ansible/deployment/config/vets-api/ <env>-settings.local.yml.j2
+Add the required host redirects in ansible/deployment/config/vets-api/ <env>-settings.local.yml.j2

 Prometheus has been replaced by Datadog.